 The original one-mile guide sign for Interstate 140 east/Exit 376B on Interstate 40 west/75 south.
 The Interstate highway opened in the mid 1990s, just before Interstate 40/75 underwent a reconstruction project.
 The project replaced the signage in the westbound direction.
 Vidcap taken 08/08/99.

-Interstate 140 eastbound at Exit 11A/U.S. 129 south.
-The divided highway travels four miles southward to Alcoa and six miles to the Blount County seat of Marysville.
-Photo taken by Chris Patriarca.
+Exit 11A departs from I-140 east for U.S. 129 south.
+The US highway travels four miles south into Alcoa and six miles to the Blount County seat of Marysville.
+Photo taken by Chris Patriarca (07/12/03).

 Perspective from Interstate 140 west